aws-samples/aws-dynamodb-examples/schema_design/SchemaExamples/ConnectedVehicles/README.md

-# Connected Vehicles
+# Connected Vehicles Data Modeling with Amazon DynamoDB

+## Overview

-Scope of this document a detailed data modeling and schema design approach for a "Connected Vehicles" use case using Amazon DynamoDB.
-The document involves connected vehicles where manufacturers can offer different features/functionality as subscriptions for users to enable.
+This document outlines a detailed data modeling and schema design approach for a "Connected Vehicles" use case using Amazon DynamoDB.
+The model supports a system where vehicle manufacturers can offer various features and functionalities as subscriptions for users to enable.

-We describe a data model consisting of four main entities - Vehicle, Features, User (Customer), and Preferences.
+## Key Entities

+1. Vehicle
+2. Features
+3. User (Customer)
+4. Preferences

+## Design Approach

-We describe a single table design approach, where the Partition Key (PK) identifies the entity type (VIN# for vehicles, ID# for users) and the Sort Key (SK) organizes the data within each entity.
+We employ a single table design with the following key structure:

+- Partition Key (PK): Identifies the entity type (e.g., VIN# for vehicles, ID# for users)
-The document walks through 22 key access patterns that need to be supported, such as creating/retrieving vehicles, managing user preferences, linking users to vehicles, and managing subscriptions.
+- Sort Key (SK): Organizes data within each entity

+## Access Patterns

+The document covers 22 key access patterns, including but not limited to:

+- Creating and retrieving vehicles
+- Managing user preferences
+- Linking users to vehicles
+- Managing subscriptions

-For each access pattern, the document covers the specific PK and SK used, as well as the relevant DynamoDB operations (PutItem, Query, UpdateItem, DeleteItem, BatchWriteItem).
+For each access pattern, we provide:
+- Specific PK and SK used
+- Relevant DynamoDB operations (PutItem, Query, UpdateItem, DeleteItem, BatchWriteItem)

+## Goals

-The goal is to model the relationships between vehicles, features, and user preferences in an efficient and scalable way using Amazon DynamoDB's single table design principles.
+- Model relationships between vehicles, features, and user preferences efficiently
+- Ensure scalability using Amazon DynamoDB's single table design principles

+## Schema Design

-A final schema design is provided, showing how the different entities and access patterns are mapped to the DynamoDB table structure.
+A comprehensive schema design is included, demonstrating how different entities and access patterns map to the DynamoDB table structure.